vlsena/mathfoundq/mfq/content/english/people/vitor.md

 categories: msc
 draft: false
 ---
 Undergraduate degree in Physics from São Carlos Institute of Physics of the University of São Paulo (2020).
-Currently pursuing a master's degree at the Gleb Wataghin Institute of Physics of the State University of Campinas with a project on the foundations of Quantum Theory.
+Currently pursuing a master's degree at the Gleb Wataghin Institute of Physics of the Campinas State University with a project on the foundations of Quantum Theory.
 Main research interests are quantum and almost quantum correlations.